Table of Contents

 Manganese Ore

-Manganese is an important raw material used in the smelting of iron ore and in the production of ferroalloys.
+Manganese is an important raw material used in the smelting of iron ore and the production of ferroalloys.
 Manganese deposits can be found in nearly every geological formation.
 It is, however, primarily associated with the Dharwar system.
 Odisha is the leading manganese producer and major mines in Odisha are concentrated in the country’s central iron ore belt, specifically in Bonai, Kendujhar, Sundergarh, Gangpur, Koraput, Kalahandi, and Bolangir.

 What is Manganese?